 Stubborn constipation despite adequate water and a good diet can sometimes indicate sluggish thyroid function, which may be so slight (subclinical) that it doesn’t show up on blood tests, but is still enough to cause problems.
 If other symptoms (low resting body temperature, dry skin, low mood, continuous fatigue) point in the direction of an under-active thyroid, a herbal thyroid support formula can often allow everything to fall in place.
 Of course check with your doctor if you’re already taking thyroid medication: you may need to have your dose monitored or adjusted.

-There are many supplements and nutrients that can help us to keep our ability to focus nice and sharp as we age.
+Many supplements and nutrients can help to preserve our ability to focus nice and sharp as we age, thus optimizing eye health.

 Good eye-nourishing foods include blueberries and cooked orange foods such as carrots, yams or pumpkin (cooking makes their beta carotene more available), while lutein and astaxanthin are champions of the supplement side of vision support.
 Most of these fall under the category of antioxidants, and there’s a reason for that.
 The capillaries in the eyes are some of the smallest in the body; some are so narrow that the red blood cells must go through single file.
 So you can imagine the detrimental effect of any blockage there.